| “Real”

 the problem.
 Only prolonged contact can achieve the re-establishment

+of the former caring and loving relationship.
 It is my view that the law concerning the alienation of one parent

 and his/her being sidelined by the programmer, must and will change.